hduy2505/class_meeting_02_custom_gazebo_world/README.md

 ## Future Work
 With more time, improvements would include enhancing the precision of movements, optimizing the algorithms for faster response times, and integrating machine learning for better performance.
+## Personal note
+Because the robot behavior in gazebo simulator is different from the real world.
+So there are two additional scripts caled person_follower_real and wall_follower_real for the turtlebot3 to run in real world

 ## Takeaways
 - **Testing and Iteration:** Frequent testing and iteration are crucial for refining robot behaviors.
 Each test provided insights that guided the next round of improvements.